berkeley-stat244/berkeley-stat244.github.io/README.md

 ---
 layout: home
-title: "Stat 244: Statistical Computing"
+title: "Stat 244: Computing for Statistics and Data Science with Julia"
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: "Stat 244: Statistical Computing"
+  name: "Stat 244: Computing for Statistics and Data Science with Julia"
 ---

-# Stat 244: Statistical Computing
+# Stat 244: Computing for Statistics and Data Science with Julia
 {: .mb-2 }
 UC Berkeley
 {: .mb-0 .fs-6 .text-grey-dk-000 }